mgussekloo/laravel-facet-filter/README.md

 Product::where('published', true)->cacheTag('published')->facetFilter($filter)->get();
 ```

-The default Indexer clears the FacetFilter related cache (including your custom cache keys) automatically when rebuilding the index.
+The default Indexer clears the FacetFilter related cache (including all cache tags) automatically when rebuilding the index.
 To do it manually:

 ```php
 Product::forgetCache('unpublished-products');